 In order for us to properly look after your needs it is important for you to assist us in working with you and we would appreciate you acknowledging our Rules of the Game.
 This is an important concept that establishes mutual commitment to the process.

 Miss Efficiency will not at any time disclose to any third party any information that is identified as confidential without your consent or unless required to by law.
-We will use all reasonable endeavours to protect your confidential information from any unauthorised disclosure and only it for the purpose for which it was disclosed by you.
+We will use all reasonable endeavours to protect your confidential information from any unauthorised disclosure and use it only for the purpose for which it was disclosed by you.
 We will protect such information and treat it as strictly confidential both during the engagement period, and after termination of the engagement.